Scientific Name

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without too much trouble.
-Like many cacti, they prefer a drying period between waterings, even when slightly wilt.
+Like many cacti, they prefer a drying period between waterings, even when slightly wilted.
 When you water, however, you should water deeply.
 The plant will noticeably plump up.
-The cactus mustn't be exposed to prolonged dampness and sitting water.
+The cactus mustn't be exposed to prolonged dampness and standing water.
 Never let your cactus sit in a dish of water.
-Lastly, ensure to fertilize during the growing season for the best results.
+Lastly, fertilize during the growing season for the best results.

 Echinopsis can easily be rooted from offsets, which cluster around the mother plant's base.
 Cut offsets close to the stem, at the narrowest possible place.
 When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
 After a few days to a few weeks, depending on the cut surface's size, the cut surface should have dried out and formed a callous or slightly rough opening.
 Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.